-This bill amends West Virginia Code ยง5A-3-10 to mandate that the director shall, without competitive bidding, purchase commodities and services produced by nonprofit workshops located in the state, provided that these goods are of fair market price and comparable quality to other available options.
+This bill amends West Virginia Code ยง5A-3-10 to mandate that the director shall, without competitive bidding, purchase commodities and services from nonprofit workshops located in the state, provided that these goods and services are of fair market price and comparable quality to other available options.
 The bill also requires the director to consult with the Committee on the Purchase of Commodities and Services from the Handicapped when making these purchasing decisions.
 Additionally, the director is tasked with employing a dedicated individual to identify available commodities and services from nonprofit workshops, evaluate state needs, and facilitate communication between the workshops and state government regarding purchasing opportunities.

 Statutes affected: Introduced Version: 5A-3-10